bbredesen/go-vk/README.md

 ```

 Leaving these as unsafe.Pointers was the simplest implementation to get the binding up and running.
 The next level of
-implementation is to set pNext as a Vulkanizer.
-I've also considered more specific interfaces flagged with empty functions,
+implementation is to define pNext as a Vulkanizer interface type, and have Vulkanize build the chain.
+I've also
+considered more specific interfaces flagged with empty functions,
 since the spec does indicate for each struct with what other structs it extends (e.g., VkValidationFlagsEXT has a
 structextends="VkInstanceCreateInfo" attribute).